Sylverose/Sylverose.github.io/_posts/2025-01-02-article-item-2.markdown

 **Reflections**<br>
 It's not easy to take on such a big project, especially when so many variables challenge you as a designer.
 I have a hard time giving up on any assignments, though.
 I like to believe that together we can find a solution.<br>I wanted to take responsibility for making this project responsive, because the risk of missing delivery was simply too high.<br><br>Tech changes at an overwhelminly fast pace, and often we need external help in order to answer customer demands and stay relevant on the market.
 While the learning curve was steep, I feel a lot of gratitude for my senior designers from the Vitec corporate, who have been my rock in difficult times.<br><br>
+If some passages might hint at my dissatisfaction, this is merely my way to express frustration towards the limitations.
+Sometimes it's hard to assess which talent resources we need on a project, especially when facing a niche assignment.
+Everyone did their best to meet expectations.<br><br>
 **Disclaimer**<br>
 The product and all the rights are owned by Vitec Aloc A/S. With their permission, I have used screenshots from the product prototype, which shows only mock data.<br><br>You can book at demo of the product on the company's official website.